 - Therapeutic medical play using special dolls, stuffed animals and medical equipment

-- Various pediatric therapies
+- Various pediatric therapies, including animal-assisted therapy.

-Child life specialists also organize many programs and activities for children.
+Child Life specialists also organize many programs and activities for children.

 Children learn new things through play.
 Child Life specialists understand this need to play, especially when a child is in a new, unfamiliar environment, such as the hospital.
 At MU Health Care, children are encouraged to play with each other in the hospital playroom and the adolescent activity room.
-Child life specialists and therapists provide art activities and games every day.
-The Child Life Program also gives kids the chance for expressive play to help them share their feelings about being in the hospital.
+Child Life specialists and therapists provide art activities and games every day.
+The Child Life program also gives kids the chance for expressive play to help them share their feelings about being in the hospital.

 Medical play and preparation